patelvishal1401/GithubRepoContributors/README.md

 Retrofit Api call and Gson

-with google standard margin, padding,height and width
+with google standard margin, padding, height and width